 - 'business day' means a day that is not:

-- a Saturday or a Sunday; or
+- (a) a Saturday or a Sunday; or

-- a day that is wholly or partly observed as a public holiday throughout Victoria. (b)
+- (b) a day that is wholly or partly observed as a public holiday throughout Victoria.

-'cardholder' means a person who uses a myki for travel or an entry to a designated area or for any related purpose.
+'cardholder' means a person who uses a myki for travel or an entry to a compulsory ticket area or for any related purpose.